IrinaPresnyakova/hobby-app-client/README.md

 Good progress today!
 Front end picks up data from DB and shows it on the page.
 Need to resolve the issue with the key thing...
 "Warning: Each child in a list should have a unique "key" prop."
 --> start with this tomorrow!

+August 1, 2022
+I think I resolved the key issue.
+Taylan gave me a great idea for a name for my project: HobScotch, like hopscotch.
+I kind of like it, will be a working title for now.
+Today working through the next tutorial to get ideas on form validation.
+Also started some scss.